Find out how to get benefits when you can't work due to a non-work-related illness or injury.

 Benefit payments are issued on a debit card sent to you directly by Bank of America.
 You will receive this card in the mail in a plain, unmarked envelope before your application is approved.
 Don’t lose it!
 Funds will be applied to the card if and when your application is approved.

 Payments are usually issued every two weeks after the initial payment, with a one-week lag for processing time.
+Once a payment is posted, funds should be available on your debit card within two business days of the payment date.
 Each day of benefits paid to you is one-seventh (1/7) of your weekly benefit rate.
 Payment may be more or less than a one-week period.

 Social Security (FICA) and Medicare deductions are automatically withheld from your benefits.
 However, no federal income tax is withheld from your benefits unless you request a specific amount to be withheld weekly when you apply.